Reinforced Latent Reasoning for LLM-based Recommendation: Problem Definition

 \section{Problem Definition}

-Let $\mathcal{D}$ denote the collected recommendation data, and let $(u, h, y)\in\mathcal{D}$ denote an instance, where $u$ is a user, $h$ is the user's historical interactions, and $y$ is the next item the user interacts with.
+Let $\sD$ denote the collected recommendation data, and let $(u, h, y)\in \sD$ denote an instance, where $u$ is a user, $h$ is the user's historical interactions, and $y$ is the next item the user interacts with.
 Both $h$ and $y$ are described using textual information (e.g., item titles).
 To leverage the capabilities of LLMs, we reformulate the recommendation task as a natural language problem.
-Specifically, for each data point $(u, h, y)$, we convert the historical interactions into a textual prompt $x$, which is then input to the LLM to generate a next-item recommendation.
-We can also represent a data point by $(x,y)$.
+Specifically, for each data point $(u, h, y)$, we convert the historical interactions into a textual prompt $x$, which is then input to the LLM to generate a next-item recommendation, \zy{denoting the token length as $|x|$}.
+Thereafter, we can also represent a data point by $(x,y)$.
 Given that user preferences are implicitly and intricately embedded in the historical data, we avoid asking the LLM to produce the recommendation directly.
-Instead, we introduce a \textbf{slow thinking} process that encourages the model to first perform intermediate reasoning before generating the final output.
-This can be formalized as:
+Instead, we introduce a \textbf{thinking} process that encourages the model to first perform intermediate reasoning before generating the final output, which can be formulated as:

 where $r$ denotes the LLM’s intermediate reasoning output, \textit{i.e.,} thoughts, and $\hat{y}$ is the final predicted item.
-Importantly, we aim for this reasoning process to be efficient and learnable without requiring additional supervision in the form of explicit reasoning data ( CoT annotations).
+Importantly, we aim for this reasoning process to be efficient and learnable without requiring additional supervision in the form of explicit reasoning data (CoT annotations).
 In other words, we train the LLM to perform recommendation-oriented reasoning directly from $\mathcal{D}$, without relying on externally annotated CoT data.